If you are planning a day trip, or staying here with family or friends, we hope your visit to Parkland Beach is relaxing.

 Garbage Collection Guidelines

 Garbage is collected every Monday in front of residential properties.
-When Monday falls on a holiday, pick up will occur on the following business day.
+When Monday falls on a holiday, pick up will occur on Tuesday.

 Yard clippings, appliances, chemicals, hazardous waste, and ashes are not accepted, and must be hauled to the Bluffton Landfill.